owservable/owservable/README.md

 ### processModels

 This method parses all models and adds them to the ```CollectionsModelsMap``` if they pass validation.
-The method takes the folder path for the models and an optional folder name(
+The method takes the project root folder path and a global folder name for the models and an optional folder name(
 s) to exclude, for example ```mixins``` and similar.

 ### CollectionsModelsMap